piccobit/cert-manager-webhook-hosttech/README.md

 TEST_ZONE_NAME=example.com. make verify
 ```

-## Non-Affiliation & Disclaimer
+## Non-Affiliation

-We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with hostech GmbH, or any of its subsidiaries or its affiliates.
+We, the authors of this software, are not affiliated, associated, authorized, endorsed by, or in any way officially connected with hostech GmbH, or any of its subsidiaries or its affiliates.